johnplloyd/lloyd_utils/README.md

 # lloyd_utils
-General scripts to make John's life easier when he is coding
+General scripts to make John's life easier when he is coding  in Python